Colm1711/tweet_sentiment-_analyzer/README.md

     * [**Content**](<#content>)
 *  [**Acknowledgements**](<#acknowledgements>)

-## Reminders

-* Your code must be placed in the `run.py` file
-* Your dependencies must be placed in the `requirements.txt` file
-* Do not edit any of the other files or your code may not deploy properly

 ## Project Goals
 * The Tweet Analyzer application is the beginning of a real world application to allow users retrieve live stock data and get numerical representation of how that company is trending with real world users of twitter.
 To help give stock traders a competitive advantage.